Dr Pamela Lyon

 • Community Engagement

-Science columnist (weird wonderful world), The Adelaide Review
+Science columnist (weird wonderful world), The Adelaide Review (2006-2008).
+Finalist for Eureka Prize.

-Lecturer (2008), University of the Third Age (for retirees), Buddha House Centre for Advanced Buddhist Studies, Thekchen Shedrup Choeling (Tibetan Buddhist Institute)
+Lecturer (2008), University of the Third Age (for retirees), Buddha House Centre for Advanced Buddhist Studies, Thekchen Shedrup Choeling (Tibetan Buddhist Institute).

 The information in this directory is provided to support the academic, administrative and business activities of the University of Adelaide.
 To facilitate these activities, entries in the University Phone Directory are not limited to University employees.
 The use of information provided here for any other purpose, including the sending of unsolicited commercial material via email or any other electronic format, is strictly prohibited.
 The University reserves the right to recover all costs incurred in the event of breach of this policy.